William Larnach: Politics

-With land prices falling and his timber company also suffering, Larnach's financial position was declining.
+With land prices falling and his timber company also suffering, Larnach's financial and personal position was declining.
 Larnach became depressed, and withdrew from society.
 He is reported to have begun drinking heavily.
 He eventually became insolvent, although Larnach Castle and various other assets had been transferred to the ownership of his wife, Eliza, and were therefore spared.
 In 1880, his wife died, and Larnach married Mary Cockburn Alleyne, her half-sister, in 1882.
 She died in 1887, and in 1891, he married his third wife, Constance de Bathe Brandon.
+The same year, his favourite daughter Kate died of typhoid.
 In 1888, he briefly attempted to restart his career in Melbourne, but returned to Dunedin within a year.